lsst-sqre/gafaelfawr/docs/user-guide/metrics.rst

     Gafaelfawr successfully authenticated a user and created a new session.
     The username is present as the ``username`` tag.
     The length of time from initial redirect to successful authentication is present as the ``elapsed`` field, as a float number of seconds.

+rate_limit
+    A request was rejected due to API rate limiting.
+    The username is present as the ``username`` tag.
+    The ``is_bot`` field will be set to true if the user is a bot and false otherwise.
+    The service name is present as the ``service`` tag.
+    The applicable API quota (in number of requests per 15 minutes) is present as the ``quota`` field.

 State metrics
 =============